 As you will see below, the actual process of updating a WordPress theme is not complicated at all … a few simple clicks and you’re done!
 What can feel slightly bothersome is the preparation involved prior to upgrading.

-How To Upgrade WP Themes From Your Admin Dashboard – Tutorial
+How To Update Your Theme – Tutorial

-Log into your WordPress administration area …
+Log into your WordPress admin area …

-Updating WordPress Themes Using The “Themes” Area
+Updating WordPress Themes From The “Themes” Screen

-This opens up the “Themes” screen …
+This opens up the “Themes” page …

 When the theme details window opens up, click on update now …

-WordPress will automatically update your theme in seconds …
+WordPress will automatically update your theme …

-Your theme is now updated …
+Your theme is now up-to-date …

-Updating Your Theme Via The “Updates” Page
+Updating WordPress Themes Via The “Updates” Section

 This brings up the Updates screen.
 Scroll down to the Themes section …